amcneil36/amcneil36.github.io/blogs/how-much-up-upfront-design-should-be-done-before-coding.md

 ### Which option should we go with?
 #### The problem with freezing the design
 The problem with freezing the design is that it puts a lot of pressure on getting the design right the first time.<sup>a</sup> If the design we come up with is sub-optimal, we are stuck with it because the design is frozen.
-As a result, we should not be freezing the design.
+This generally results in overly complex code with unused functionality.<sup>b</sup> As a result, we should not be freezing the design.

+#### Trying to do big upfront design before coding is difficult

 ## Sources
 a.
 Fowler, Martin and Beck, Kent.
 Refactoring: Improving the Design of Existing Code.
 Addison-Wesley, 1999.
+b.
+Sterling, Christ and Barton, Brent.
+Managing Software Debt.
+Addison-Wesley, 2011.